jasimbdpro/github-as-a-cdn/README.md

-## Paste this code in browser console to make a file github URL to publicly accessible CDN
+### Paste this code in browser console to make a file's github URL to publicly accessible CDN URL:

 ```js
 const githubUrl =